 One of the top complaints from travelers is the extras added to bills for concessions or airport transportation.
 These are not new, but airports are almost constantly raising them.
-Airports charge these to car rental companies and sometimes use the money to build car rental facilities.
-Last year, Honolulu International Airport opened a new $377 million car rental facility funded by a $4.50 surcharge added to every renter’s bill.
+Airports charge these to car rental companies and sometimes use the money to build car rental facilities. in 2021, Honolulu International Airport opened a new $377 million car rental facility funded by a $4.50 surcharge added to every renter’s bill.

 “Airport concession fees can increase your bill by up to 20 percent,” says Roger Broussard, a frequent traveler who publishes a site for pilots.

 His advice for lowering your car rental bill: “Avoid renting a car at the airport,” he says.